Postpartum psychosis: Other organic psychoses with a specific link to childbearing

 Sydenham's chorea, of which chorea gravidarum is a severe variant, has a number of psychiatric complications, which include psychosis.
 This usually develops during pregnancy, and occasionally after the birth or abortion.
 Its symptoms include severe hypnagogic hallucinations (hypnagogia), possibly the result of the extreme sleep disorder.
 This form of chorea was caused by streptococcal infections, which at present respond to antibiotics; it still occurs as a result of systemic lupus or anti-phospholipid syndromes.
 Only about 50 chorea psychoses have been reported, and only one this century; but it could return if the streptococcus escapes control.
 Alcohol withdrawal states (delirium tremens) occur in addicts whose intake has been interrupted by trauma or surgery; this can happen after childbirth.
 Postpartum confusional states have also been reported during withdrawal from opium and barbiturates.
 One would expect acquired immunodeficiency syndrome (HIV/AIDS) encephalitis to present in pregnancy or the puerperium, because it is a venereal disease that can progress rapidly; one case of AIDS encephalitis, presenting in the 28th week of gestation, has been reported from Haiti, and there may be others in countries where AIDS is rife.
 Anaemia is common in pregnancy and the puerperium, and folate deficiency has been linked to psychosis.

 Incidental organic psychoses

 The psychoses, mentioned above, all had a recognized connection with childbearing.
 But medical disorders with no specific link have presented with psychotic symptoms in the puerperium; in them the association seems to be fortuitous.
 They include neurosyphilis, encephalitis including von Economo's, meningitis, cerebral tumours, thyroid disease and ischaemic heart disease.

 Society and culture

 Support

-In the UK, a series of workshops called "Unravelling Eve" were held in 2011, where women who had experienced postpartum depression shared their stories.
+In the UK, a series of workshops called "Unravelling Eve" were held in 2011 in which women who had experienced postpartum depression shared their stories.